 About this listing

-A tiny, comfy space, stocked with everything you need to hang out and enjoy the arty, seaside bustle of Portobello (a suburb with a small town feel).
+A very small, very lovely space that sleeps up to 4 (or a young family of 5), stocked with everything you need to hang out and enjoy the arty, seaside bustle of Portobello.
 Or make it your base for easy forays into Edinburgh, for history, culture, great eating and more.

-This is a lovely wee (very wee!) flat all to yourself: one bedroom, one dining room/ kitchen, and a bathroom with shower.
+There is also one dining room/ kitchen, and a bathroom with shower.
 It's on Portobello High Street, 2 minutes from beautiful Portobello beach, and 3 minutes from Portobello Swimming Baths and Turkish Baths just along the beach.
 Minimum stay 2 nights.

 The flat is on the first floor of a building with a total of three flats in it, and is directly above a British Heart Foundation charity shop.
 There is free parking on the side streets off Portobello High Street (don't park on the High Street itself or you'll get a ticket!) e.g. on Regent Street and Marlborough street.